 Internet pedophiles are the “big bad wolf” of the online world.
 Parents are afraid of them, and for good reason.
 But are they the biggest threat?
-How can you tell if your kid is in trouble?
-Is your kid even a target?
+How can you tell if your kid is in trouble or if your child is even a target?

 That depends on your child and it depends on you.